 Standard Amazon UK delivery charges to Ireland for orders under £25 are as follows: (Usually takes 3 to 4 days)

 - Books / Music/ DVD/Video Games, – £4 per delivery

 - For any combination of items from the categories listed above the highest “Per Delivery” rate applies.

-So – opting for the Amazon free super saver delivery to Ireland can save you a maximum of £6.
-OK – you might end up buying a bit more stuff than you planned to – but Amazon sell loads of cheap everyday items that everyone uses – such as bin liners, stationery etc – so you can just add on some small items to bring your order up to £25 to qualify for the free delivery.
+So, opting for the Amazon UK free super saver delivery to Ireland can save you a maximum of £6.
+OK – you might end up buying a bit more stuff than you originally planned to – but Amazon sells loads of cheap everyday items that everyone uses – such as bin liners, stationery etc – so you can just add on some small items to bring your order up to £25 to qualify for the free delivery.

-The charge for this is £7.49 per delivery (£7 for Baby / Beauty / Grocery )
+Amazon Priority Delivery to Ireland should take just 2 days.
+The normal charge for this is £7.49 per delivery (£7 for Baby / Beauty / Grocery ) .

 Amazon daily Deals can be found here